Here I Stand (Usher song): Reception

 Leah Greenblatt of Entertainment Weekly called "Here I Stand" a throwback to Stevie Wonder, and was disappointed that it was placed near the end of the parent album.
 USA Today's Steve Jones noted the track as a highlight of the album.
 Joshua Alston from The A.V.
 Club wrote that the song "lyrically and musically sounds more passionate and more adult than Usher ever has," and called it a "syrupy ballad".
 However, Blender's Josh Eells called the "chivalrous" number "sweet but taxing, like looking at photos from someone else’s wedding," while Jim Farber of the Daily News wrote that "the [song's] melody fails [Usher]."
 The song ranked at number one on AOL Radio's list of top Usher songs.
 At the 51st Grammy Awards, "Here I Stand" was nominated for the Best Male R&B Vocal Performance award, but lost to Ne-Yo's "Miss Independent" from his 2008 album, Year of the Gentleman.

 Following its radio release, "Here I Stand" debuted on the Hot R&B/Hip-Hop Songs at number seventy-five on the issue dated September 20, 2008, and peaked at number eighteen on March 14, 2009.
 On July 18, 2009 it fell off the chart, having spent forty-three weeks on the chart.
 "Here I Stand" entered the Bubbling Under Hot 100 Singles at number fourteen on the chart of December 17, 2008.
 It peaked at number six on January 3, 2009, before it slipped off the chart the following week, having lasted four weeks there.
 On February 7, 2009, the song appeared on the Hot 100 Airplay (Radio Songs) at number seventy-three, but failed to reappear on the chart the next week.
 It re-entered one place higher, at number seventy-two, on March 14, 2009, but again did not gain any traction, with no place achieved on the following chart.
 However, it became his first number one hit on the Adult R&B Songs chart on December 6, 2008.

 Credits

+Credits lifted from the liner notes of Here I Stand.